 How was this possible?
 Computers.
 The same is true for all other forms of modern data analysis.
 Without information technology, no person—not even a team of people—could gather and hand-sort all of the available data.
 But computers allow us to store incredible amounts of information and then, with a click of a few buttons, sort and compare that data however we want.
 This makes it possible to find connections and trends that we could have never found without information technology.

 Despite All the Technology, the Human Element Is Vital in Data Analysis At every phase of data analysis, a person or a team must make important decisions and take important actions.
 When you handle a data analysis project, you must:

-Whether your career goal is to be a chief information officer, a database administrator, or a data analyst, earning an online IT degree will give you the knowledge and credentials to get you closer to your goal.
+Whether your career goal is to be a data architect, chief information officer, a database administrator, or a data analyst, earning an online IT degree will give you the knowledge and credentials to get you closer to your goal.
 It’s a great way to learn about data analysis and all the other ways information technology is changing—and improving—business.